OpenCBM/OpenCBM/xum1541/README.txt

 Tasks
 =====
 Bugs:
-- Interrupting hung d64copy does not recover into USB.
-Had to replug on Mac.
-  How to handle disk media errors in s1/s2/p2/pp?
-Test new errors .nib
 - Update IEC read routine
+- Resetting an interrupted command actually does two resets
 - Star Commander needs testing as it may not work with the xum1541
 - The USBKEY firmware fails to enter bootloader mode from software.
   This will eventually be fixed but is not a big deal since that board has hardware buttons to do the same function.
 The ZoomFloppy works fine.
 - Test for cbmcopy hangs but not for 1581: cbmcopy_fill.sh mass 1541 -t p
-- Debug printing via the UART is not supported on ZoomFloppy since it has to use this pin for the IEC DATA connection.
-Another route for debugging should be found for it.

 Improvements:
+- Add SRQ nibbling support
+- Update firmware utility to do DFU and check device version/type so it is impossible to write the wrong firmware and easier for users to upgrade.
 - Integrate Teensy support, factor out timer routines to common file
 - Add support to program in a serial number to EEPROM
+- Add IEEE-488 support
 - Improve LEDs, especially on USBKEY (which has 4)
-- Add SRQ nibbling support
-- Add IEEE-488 support
-- Update firmware utility to do DFU and check device version/type so it is impossible to write the wrong firmware and easier for users to upgrade.
+- Debug printing via the UART is not supported on ZoomFloppy since it has to use this pin for the IEC DATA connection.
+Another route for debugging should be found for it.
 - Test and update to libusb 1.0 since 0.x is no longer supported.
 - Test various cable lengths and USB hubs to be sure it is reliable
 - Heavy system activity can sometimes disrupt transfers, especially timing